Pazl27/typy-cli/README.md

 ## Configuration
 Typy allows you to configure the colors (theme) via a TOML file.
 The configuration file is located at `~/.config/typy/config.toml`.
 You can also configure Typy using the command line with the `typy -c` option.
+Inside of the configuration file, you can specify the colors for the theme, graph, and cursor style.
+Also you can specify some default settings.

 Here is an example configuration block for the `config.toml` file: